TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 # High-Definition Picture Viewer
 *For the TI-84 Plus CE, TI-84 Plus CE -t, TI-83 Premium CE, and TI-83 Premium CE Edition Python*

-By TheLastMillennial
+By TheLastMillennial and the help of Peter "PT_" Tillema

-## Note
-This is a rewrite of the original HD Picture Viewer program.
-It is now being written in C and aims to contain more features such as zooming in and out of any sized photo.
-Be warned this program is still in early development and makes no stability guaruntees.

 ## How To Use
 ### Full Video Tutorial: